A Chess Set

 The Wicked Magician or the Wicked Enchantress may be called such if preferred.

-Players are usually referred to as the Kingdom’s Ward or the Magician’s Ward but Northern Ward or Southern Ward is allowed as is simply North or South.
+Players are usually referred to as the Kingdom’s Ward (or the Ward of the Kingdom) or the Magician’s Ward (or the Ward of Enchantment or Beguilement) but Northern Ward or Southern Ward is allowed as is simply North or South.

 Swordsmen may or may not have an initial optional two square move as Pawns do in Western chess - see variations below.